Sawyer0/promptshield-beta/docs/RulePacks.md

 # RulePacks – composition, imports, options, and performance

+### Tenant resolution with Clerk Organizations

+When using Clerk Organizations, the frontend BFF calls `POST /v1/tenants/resolve` with `{ provider: "clerk", external_org_id, fallback_name }`.
+The backend maps that external organization to a tenant and returns `tenant_id`.
+All rulepack operations must include `X-PS-Tenant-ID` (propagated automatically from the BFF JWT claim `tenant_id`).

 This document describes the RulePack schema used by PromptShield and how rules are evaluated.

 ## Composition